architadesai/Weather-App-React-Django/frontend/README.md

 # WeatherFinder

-A React and Django web-app that display weather based on the city entered by the user.
+A React web-app that display weather based on the city entered by the user.

 ## Features